 Length of Service Awards Program (LOSAP)

 The Length of Service Awards Program, also known as LOSAP, allows volunteers to earn a monetary award based upon age and years of active service.
-Awards are provided after 10 years of active service with an age requirement of 65 and range from $92 per month to a maximum of $345 monthly.
+Awards are provided after 10 years of active service with an age requirement of 65 (or a lower age requirement with additional years of service) and range from $92 per month to a maximum of $345 monthly.
 Members become eligible by participating in training and drills, standing duty at the station, attending meetings, responding to calls, and military service.

 Maryland State Income Tax Deduction

-The Maryland Income Tax Subtraction Program allows a volunteer who meets certain requirements to take a $4,750 deduction on their Maryland State income taxes.
-This amount will increase to $5,000 in 2019.
+The Maryland Income Tax Subtraction Program allows a volunteer who meets certain requirements to take a $7,000 deduction on their Maryland State income taxes.
 To qualify, a volunteer must have been active in the past calendar year, have at least 36 months of qualifying service in the last ten years, and meet minimum LOSAP point requirements.